What to Expect in a Romiromi SessionA Kōrero from Usha

 Tēnā koe, welcome,

 before we begin, it’s important to understand that Romiromi is not just a massage, especially if you’re coming through ACC, please know that this is not the same as visiting a physiotherapist, chiropractor, or acupuncturist.
+Each person’s experience is different.
+We work at a pace that respects your body, your wairua, and your readiness.

 Rongoā Māori is a healing tradition that stands on its own, and is recognised by ACC under rehabilitation services.
 It follows a unique kaupapa that honours all parts of your being: your body (tinana), your mind (hinengaro), your spirit (wairua), your family and community (whānau), and your connection to the land (whenua).